eqj619/jira_team_productivity_chart/README.md

 # jira_team_productivity_chart
 This is python3 script which create team KPI from JIRA.
-Retrieve the number of resolved tickets at target project in JIRA
+Retrieve the number of resolved tickets at target project in JIRA to see team KPI per 12 month time range.

 usage: